Explorers 2022-2023

 They also received an “Advent Booklet” that contained:

-- advent readings for each Sunday, and five activity pages.
+• advent readings for each Sunday, and a matching activity page.

 Twelve Gifts Game